Clifton Park, New York

 Clifton Park is a suburban town in Saratoga County, New York, United States.
-According to the United States Census Bureau, the 2020 population was 38,029.
-The name is derived from an early land patent.
+It is the largest municipality in the county, with a 2020 population of 38,029, according to the 2020 census.
+As such, it is the largest municipality in New York state east of Syracuse and north of Schenectady.
+The town's name is derived from an early land patent.
 The town is in the southern part of Saratoga County, approximately 12 mi north of Albany, 7 mi northeast of Schenectady, and 10 mi south of Saratoga Springs.

 History

 The Indigenous Mohawks and Mohicans referred to the area as Canastigione, meaning corn flats.
 The first settlements in what is now Clifton Park were established in the 17th century.
 The town or area was named in 1707 by Nanning Harmansen.
 At that time, Nanning Harmansen sent letters to Lord Cornbury requesting letters of Patent for Land he bought from the Indigenous Americans.
 He also stated in this correspondence that he wanted the patent to be known by "Your name of Cliftons Park", and the patent was named the Clifton Park Patent.
-The Iroqouis name for the Clifton Park Patent was Shenendehowa (meaning "Great Plains") which is where the school district derives gets its name.
+The Iroqouis name for the Clifton Park Patent was Shenendehowa (meaning "Great Plains") which is where the school district gets its name.

 The area along the Mohawk River was popular for ferries across the waterbed, with Eldert Vischer opening the crossing known as Vischer Ferry in 1783.
 To the northwest, Edward Rexford established Rexford Flats, a small community on the riverbank at the northern end of what became NY 146B.

-In 1828, the town of Clifton Park was created as "Clifton" from the town of Halfmoon, but was renamed Clifton Park a year later.
+In 1828, the town of Clifton Park was referred to as "Clifton" from the town of Halfmoon, but was renamed Clifton Park a year later.
 It was the last town created in Saratoga County.
 The town originally consisted of farmland with a small village of homes, churches and businesses on what is now U.S. Route 9, but saw a large demographic change when Interstate 87 was built through the town in 1961.

 The Grooms Tavern Complex was listed on the National Register of Historic Places in 2000.
 The Mohawk Valley Grange Hall was added in 2012.